DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 **Main files** - Custom Skills Framework v1

-*.NET Script Framework’s plugin for making custom skill trees for our character, will be used for a mod, which will greatly enhance gameplay with shouts together with Forceful Tongue - Shouts Overhaul.*
+*.NET Script Framework’s plugin for making custom skill trees for our character, will be used for Dragonborn - Shouts Perk Tree, which will greatly enhance gameplay with shouts together with Forceful Tongue - Shouts Overhaul.*

 ### [HDT-SMP (Skinned Mesh Physics)](https://www.nexusmods.com/skyrimspecialedition/mods/30872)